Return of Title IV Funds

 - Returning any Title IV, HEA funds due to the correct Title IV programs

-The institution is not always required to return all of the excess funds; there are situations once the R2T4 calculations have been completed in which the student must return the unearned aid.
+The University is not always required to return all of the excess funds; there are situations once the R2T4 calculations have been completed in which the student must return the unearned aid.

-Student Responsibilities in regards to return of Title IV, HEA funds
+Student Responsibilities Regarding the Return of Title IV, HEA Funds

-- Any notification of withdraw should be in writing and addressed to the appropriate institutional official.
+- Any notification of withdrawal should be in writing and addressed to the appropriate institutional official.

 - A student may rescind his or her notification of intent to withdraw.
 Submissions of intent to rescind a withdraw notice must be filed in writing.

-- Either these notifications, to withdraw or rescind to withdraw must be made to the official records/registration personal at your school.
+- Either of these notifications; to withdraw or rescind to withdraw must be made to the official records/registration personnel at your university.

 - Any funds that were dispersed to the student in which the student was determined to be ineligible for via the R2T4 calculation.